top of page

 founder@farfromthetree.us

-Teens and pre-teens live online in ways that earlier generations didn’t: posting, reacting, disappearing stories, and social feeds that feel like real life to them.
-It seems normal to them.
-It moves fast to us.
-And somewhere between that pace and our experience is a moment of truth: the online world stays around a lot longer than it feels.
-Teens are wired for immediacy, not reflection Research from the University of Rochester Medical Center explains that adolescent brains le
+Teens and pre-teens live online in ways that earlier generations didn’t.
+They post, react, and share disappearing stories.
+For them, social feeds feel like real life .
+This reality seems normal to them, but it moves fast for us.
+Somewhere between that pace and our experience lies a moment of truth: the online world lasts a lot longer than it feels.
+Teens Are Wired for Immediacy, Not Reflection Research from the University of Rochester Medical Center explains that adolescent b

 founder@farfromthetree.us